Why US inmates launched a nationwide strike

 Recalling that day, Sasa spoke with CNN after IWOC helped facilitate the interview from outside prison.
 The 36-year-old inmate, who has more than a decade left in his sentence, provided CNN with an alias out of fear of retribution from guards.

 Since 2009, Sasa has served time in a South Carolina prison for reckless vehicular homicide.
 Two of those seven years, he sat in solitary confinement for an altercation with a guard.
-During that time, he obtained a copy of prison activist George Jackson's book "Soledad Brothers."
+During that time, he obtained a copy of prison activist George Jackson's book "Soledad Brother."
 The 1971 death of the Black Panther Party member, who was shot dead by prison guards, partially prompted the Attica riots.

 "It awoke me," Sasa said.